jaysCustomSpacesuits/stocks_project/README.md

-Stocks Project
+#Stock Tracker

-This repo contains a small Dash app in stocks.py that is intended to be used for tracking stock performance based on stocks that meet a number of criteria which can be selected at :
+This repo contains a small Dash app for tracking stock performance based on stocks that meet a number of criteria which can be selected at:

 https://finviz.com/screener.ashx

-*stock_class_idea.py can be ignored*
+**stock_class_idea.py can be ignored**

+type 'python3 stocks.py' to run

 It is intended to be run each day in order to catch all new stocks that meet the given criteria and add them to a database.
 Each new stock has the past 30 days of data pulled.
-Each consecutive day after that the previous days data is retrieved and appended to the database.
+Each consecutive day after that the previous days data is retrieved and appended to each respective table.
 It will also graph the price history for each stock as a candlestick chart.

 The app primarily revolves around four functions.